Robustness of topological phases on aperiodic lattices

-\paragraph{\bf Dirac notation} Let \( \Lambda \) be a discrete set.
+\paragraph{\it Dirac notation} Let \( \Lambda \) be a discrete set.
 We write \( \ket{x} \) for the function in \( \ell^2(\Lambda) \) which takes \( 1 \) on \( x \) and \( 0 \) elsewhere; and \( \bra{x} \) for the rank-one operator \( \ell^2(\Lambda)\to\C \) defined by \( \ket{y}\mapsto\braket*{x,y} \).
 Let \( T\in\Bdd(\ell^2(\Lambda)) \), then by \( \braketvert*{x}{T}{y} \) we shall mean the inner product of \( \ket*{x} \) and \( T\ket*{y} \).
 The collection \( (T_{x,y})_{x,y\in\Lambda} \) of \( T_{x,y}\defeq\braketvert{x}{T}{y} \) are called the \emph{matrix elements} of \( T \).

-\paragraph{\bf Tensor products} Let \( A \) and \( B \) be \( \Z/2 \)-graded ``real''\Cst-algebras.
+\paragraph{\it Tensor products} Let \( A \) and \( B \) be \( \Z/2 \)-graded ``real''\Cst-algebras.
 We will write \( A \otimes B \) for their \emph{graded}, minimal tensor product.
-The grading will cause little difference in this article: we will mostly consider \( \Z/2 \)-graded \Cst-algebras of the form \( A\otimes\CCl_{p,q} \) or \( A\otimes\Cl_{p,q} \), where \( A \) is trivially graded.
-Then the graded tensor product agrees with the ungraded version.
-We also write \( A\odot B \) for the algebraic tensor product of \( A \) and \( B \).
+The grading will cause little difference in this article: we will mostly consider \( \Z/2 \)-graded \Cst-algebras of the form \( A\otimes\CCl_{p,q} \) or \( A\otimes\Cl_{p,q} \) for a trivial graded (real or complex) \Cst-algebra \( A \).
+In such cases, the graded tensor product agrees with the ungraded version.